huaqianlee/blog-file/_posts/Linux/A-little-basic-knowledge-of-the-shell.md

 ```

 We should avoid to use built-in cmd in pip ,such as , ls , cd ,etc.
-> built-in cmd: execute in the current shell. external cmd: create one new process, like top.
+> built-in cmd: execute in the current shell. <br/>external cmd: create one new process, like top.

 ## Input and output redirection